hightechu/hightechu-spring2019/week1/README.md

 * Become familiar with the cohort
 * Understand the HighTechU goals
-* Become familiar with Github / Git
+* Become familiar with GitHub / Git
 * Become familiar with Slack
 * Understand Agile / Scrum workstyles
 * Become familiar with VS Code